Today’s review is brought to you by my dad, Colin.

-Colin is a lecturer who has just started to get back into reading for pleasure after years of textbooks knocked the enjoyment out of discovering the wonderful written word.
+Colin’s a lecturer who’s just started to get back into reading for pleasure.
+After years of textbooks took the enjoyment out of discovering the wonderful written word.

 He is currently enjoying the ecliptic collection of books his daughter has stored around the house.